Luca Tremolada: Piacenza

-Lanciano 5–3 in 2010–11 Coppa Italia.
-He also started the next 2 matches in Serie B, as a winger in 4231 formation.
+Lanciano 5–3 in the 2010–11 Coppa Italia.
+He also started the next 2 matches in Serie B, as a winger in a 4-2-3-1 formation.
 He then lost his starting place to Alessandro Marchi and received his last first team call-up on 17 September.
-The coach changed the tactic to 433 and preferred Marchi as right midfielder.
-He played his fourth Serie B in November and only played four more times in the second half of 2010–11 season.
+The coach changed the tactics to 4-3-3 and preferred Marchi as right midfielder.
+He played his fourth Serie B match in November and only played four more times in the second half of the 2010–11 season.

 On 24 June 2011 he returned to Inter along with Mei and Piacenza bought back Lussardi and Colombi.

 Return to Inter

 Tremolada became an Inter player again in June 2011.
 He left for A.C.
-Pisa 1909 in temporary deal in 2011–12 season.
-In May 2012, Tremolada was included in the 20-men squad of Inter for Indonesia friendly tour.
-He scored the third goal against Indonesia League Selection as a substitute of Samuele Longo.
+Pisa 1909 in a temporary deal for the 2011–12 season.
+In May 2012, Tremolada was included in the 20-man squad of Inter for their Indonesia friendly tour.
+He scored the third goal against the Indonesia League Selection as a substitute for Samuele Longo.

 Como

-On 18 July 2012 Tremolada was signed by Calcio Como in a new co-ownership deal for a peppercorn fee.
+On 18 July 2012 Tremolada was signed by Calcio Como in a new co-ownership deal for a token fee.
 Internazionale made a write-down on Tremolada's accounting value for €1.162 million.